 Students entering Secondary and following a British curriculum pathway study KS3 in a condensed 2 year programme, followed by IGCSEs in Years 9 and 10, and A Levels in Years 11 and 12.
-As with Primary, the National Curriculum of England and Wales forms the framework upon which we design our learning programme.
+As with Primary, the National Curriculum of England forms the framework upon which we design our learning programme.
 In addition, students study the Egyptian Ministry of Education's curriculum in Arabic language, religion and social studies.

 Students also sit Cognitive Abilities tests in Years 8 and 10 to aid teacher planning.

 Year 9 students take Cambridge International Checkpoint Diagnostic Tests in English, Maths and Science.